ices-eg/ICES-VMS-and-Logbook-Data-Call/Data preparation and submission.md

 Completion of the first two steps of these guidelines is dependent on the users computer security setting.
 In instances where administrator privilege is required then please ask a member of your IT/computer support team to run the first two steps for you.

 So let's start by instaling R; click on the link below to download R version 4.3.2.

 [https://cran.r-project.org/](https://cran.r-project.org/)

 Once it is downloaded, double click on the file (.exe).
 Depending on your security settings you might get a pop up security warning asking if you want to Run or Cancel the installation, Click **Run**.

-- Select a language (when you select the language, bear in mind that these instructions are inEnglish)
+- Select a language (when you select the language, bear in mind that these instructions are in English)

 - At this point you should be on the R installation Wizard menu.Just click **Next**